 When your animal crosses the rainbow bridge, it is a massive shock to the system, it hurts, and it is natural and normal to experience such a level of loss and pain.

 I have personally had to say goodbye to many beloved animals in my life, and while being an Animal Communicator does not lessen my grief, it does enable me to prepare for and support others in the situation.

 From my own experience I have identified eight key stages we go through, such as denial, followed by acceptance, and the difficult discussions that need to be made about what to do while the our beloved is crossing, and what to do once they have.

-On my Animal Communication website Talk To All Animals, I have previously written about these eight key stages, and what my family and I did to ease the pain.
 Each action we took at each stage really helped us through a very difficult time, and I hope, should you need, that they will help you through the loss of a much loved animal in your life too.

 Seven Tips For Coping With Animal Bereavement

 - Recognise how you feel and what you are dealing with.
 Be it anger, loss, denial, hope, heartbreak, anxiety, crying, not sleeping or eating; take note of how you feel or how you are behaving.

 - Honor your feelings and your animal.
 You feel like this because you love your animal with all of your heart, they meant as much to you as any other living being you share your home with, perhaps even more!